 2. Employee engagement has never been so low.
 Gallup’s 2018 State of the Global Workplace report states that 85% of employees are either unengaged or actively disengaged at work.
 The issue is particularly problematic in the established industrial economies.
 And manufacturing workers are less engaged than the overall workforce: in the U.S., for instance, just 33% of all workers are engaged, but the manufacturing sector reflects weaker engagement, at 25%.
 There’s a disconnect between what companies are offering, and what employees – notably Millennials – wish for, or expect.
 And it is costing an estimated $7 trillion in lost productivity.

 3. The other challenge is implicit in the megatrend of shifting age demographics.
-Soon, 50% of the global labour force will comprise Millennials.
+Soon, 50% of the global labor force will comprise Millennials.
 They’re not a homogenous group, but attitudinal commonalities cut across cultures and geographies: they value communication, autonomy, flexibility, and mobility.
 They want to earn a pay cheque balanced with purpose, watching corporate responsibility, whilst not expecting to stay in the same job, or career, for many years.

 But move over, Millennials.
 Around the corner is an oncoming stream of the new cohort of employee, Generation Z. Born in the mid-1990s, they value independence more than Millennials’ orientation to teamwork.
-Millennials may be ‘always-on’, but Generation Z are true digital natives; they are more entrepreneurial, wanting to work hard and smart – but with the expectation of suitable rewards.
+Millennials may be “always-on”, but Generation Z are true digital natives; they are more entrepreneurial, wanting to work hard and smart – but with the expectation of suitable rewards.

 Simultaneously, and despite the world’s population rising by some 800 million to 8.5 billion by 2030,3 the profile is ageing.
-This is further pressurising workforce availability, especially in developed economies, and is driving both automation as well as radical talent plan revisions.
-Paradoxically, people will need to adapt to longer working lives, and near continuous re-training, as the presence of interlinked machines, robots, and artificial intelligence (AI) extrapolates in the workplace.
+This is further pressurizing workforce availability, especially in developed economies, and is driving both automation as well as radical talent plan revisions.
+Paradoxically, people will need to adapt to longer working lives, and near continuous retraining, as the presence of interlinked machines, robots, and artificial intelligence (AI) extrapolates in the workplace.